vijeeshr/quickretro/docs/docs/guide/self-hosting.md

 # Self-Hosting

 Although the [demo app](https://demo.quickretro.app) has all the features and can be used as-is, it runs on low resources.
-The data is auto-deleted within 2 hours.
+The data is auto-deleted within 2 days.
 It is recommended to self-host the app for better flexibility.

 ## Update Allowed-Origins
 As defined in [Configurations](configurations#allowed-origins), update the config setting with your site origin.